MarginaliaSearch/docs.marginalia.nu/content/1_overview/03_installing/index.md

 $ ./run/install.sh /path/to/install
 ```

 You will be prompted for a few things.
 First, you will be asked whether to create a barebones 1-node deployment, a barebones 2-node deployment, or a marginalia search like install.

-The barebones variants are for running a general purpose search engine, the latter is for running a mirror of the Marginalia Search Engine (e.g. for development tasks).

-If you plan on mixing sideloaded and crawled content, a 2-node deployment is recommended.
-You can add additional nodes later, but this is a bit involved.
+The barebones variants are for running a general purpose search engine, the latter is for running a mirror of the Marginalia Search Engine (e.g. for development tasks). *If you plan on mixing sideloaded and crawled content, a 2-node deployment is recommended.*  You can add additional nodes later, but this is a bit involved.

 Next you will be asked to create a mariadb user and password.
-This is used for the database that stores the supplemental data for the search engines.
+This is used for the database that stores the supplemental data for the search engine.

 Finally, the script will copy the necessary files into the install directory, and create a `docker-compose.yml` file.
 You can then start the search engine with `docker-compose up -d`.